jcoalter/lc-spreadsheets/_episodes/03-dates-as-data.md

 > - We can then add values to to that
 > - Finally the complete date string is reconstructed using the `DATE()` function.
 >
-> As for dates, times are handled in a similar way; seconds cam be directly
+> Times are handled in a similar way as dates; seconds cam be directly
 > added but to add hour and minutes we need to make sure that we are adding
 > the quantities to the correct entities.
 {: .callout}

-Which brings us to the many different ways Excel provides in how it displays dates.
-If you refer to the figure above, you’ll see that there are many, MANY ways that ambiguity creeps into your data depending on the format you chose when you enter your data, and if you’re not fully cognizant of which format you’re using, you can end up actually entering your data in a way that Excel will badly misinterpret.
+Which brings us to the many different ways Excel displays dates.
+In the figure above, you may notice that there are many ways that ambiguity creeps into your data depending on the format you chose when you enter your data.
+If you’re not sure which format you’re using, you can end up entering your data in a way that Excel will badly misinterpret.

 **Question**
 What will happen if you save the file in Excel (in `csv` format) and then open the file using a plain text editor?